Renault Master E-TECH boot space, seating & load space

-The Renault Master Z.E. is one of the most spacious electric vehicles on sale today
+The Renault Master E-TECH is one of the most spacious electric vehicles on sale today

 Two platform cabs are also offered, named ML31 and LL31, which again have a 3.1-tonne GVW and come in medium and long-wheelbase variants.
 These two models have a lower height than traditional chassis cabs and are designed to have custom bodywork added.
 A payload up to 1,740kg allows for conversions, including the possibility of a Luton low-loader of up to 20 cubic metres, with the advantage of a low loading sill.

 A chassis-cab version was added to the range in July 2020, with a maximum payload of 1,620kg before conversion.
 This allows for a whole host of conversions including tipper, dropside and Luton box van.

 Renault Master E-TECH interior space, storage & comfort